Understanding Series LLCs: Risks and Benefits

 Is there a fee to attend this webinar?

-Do I have to attend the entire webinar?
+Do I have to attend the entire webinar to receive credit?

 To receive full credit, you must be present for the entire presentation and answer all poll questions throughout the webinar.